Azure-Samples/cognitive-services-dotnet-sdk-samples/app-samples/Cognitive-Services-Face-WPF/README.md

 # Microsoft Cognitive Service Face API: WPF Sample Application

 This repo contains the Windows WPF sample for the Microsoft Face API, an offering within [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services), formerly known as Project Oxford.

-This is to deprecate the [Microsoft.ProjectOxford.Face](https://www.nuget.org/packages/Microsoft.ProjectOxford.Face/) SDK and its sample at [Microsoft/Cognitive-Face-Windows](https://github.com/Microsoft/Cognitive-Face-Windows).
-The sample in this repo is using latest [Microsoft.Azure.CognitiveServices.Vision.Face SDK](https://www.nuget.org/packages/Microsoft.Azure.CognitiveServices.Vision.Face/) while keeping the same sample logic.
+The sample in this repo uses the latest [Microsoft.Azure.CognitiveServices.Vision.Face SDK](https://www.nuget.org/packages/Microsoft.Azure.CognitiveServices.Vision.Face/).
 * [Learn about the Face API](https://www.microsoft.com/cognitive-services/en-us/face-api)
 * [Read the documentation](https://www.microsoft.com/cognitive-services/en-us/face-api/documentation/overview)
 * [Find more SDKs & Samples](https://www.microsoft.com/cognitive-services/en-us/SDK-Sample?api=face)

-## The Sample
 This sample is a Windows WPF application to demonstrate the use of Face API.
 It demonstrates face detection, face verification, face grouping, finding similar faces, and face identification.

-### Build the Sample
+## Build the Sample

- 1. Starting in the folder where you clone the repository (this folder)
+ 1. Start in the folder where you cloned the repository (this folder)
- 2. Start Microsoft Visual Studio 2015 and select `File > Open > Project/Solution`.
+ 2. Open Microsoft Visual Studio and select `File > Open > Project/Solution`.
- 3. Go to `Sample-WPF Folder`.
+ 3. Go to the `Sample-WPF Folder`.
- 4. Double-click the Visual Studio 2015 Solution (.sln) file FaceAPI-WPF-Samples.
+ 4. Select the file _FaceAPI-WPF-Samples.sln_.
- 5. Press Ctrl+Shift+B, or select `Build > Build Solution`.
+ 5. Press Ctrl+Shift+B, or select `Build > Build Solution` to build the solution.
+Visual Studio may prompt you to install the Face SDK NuGet package.
+Install the latest version using the NuGet package manager.

-### Run the Sample
+## Run the Sample
 After the build is complete, press F5 to run the sample.

-First, you must obtain a Face API subscription key by [following instructions on our website](<https://www.microsoft.com/cognitive-services/en-us/sign-up>).
+First, you must obtain a Face API subscription key by signing up on the Azure portal.

 Locate the text edit box saying "Paste your subscription key here to start" on the top right corner.
 Paste your subscription key.
 You can choose to persist